 During an intervention, a teacher or other member of the RTI team uses an assessment tool that measures certain skills.
 They assess the skills every week or every other week.
 That may sound like a lot of testing.
 But each assessment only takes a few minutes to complete.

 RTI isn’t a special education program.
 But it can help general education teachers pick up on early signs that kids are struggling.
 It also plays a key role in helping schools figure out who qualifies for special education.

 Federal law says that when deciding if a student is eligible for special education, the school district can use a “process that determines if the child responds to scientific, research-based intervention.”
 That’s one of the reasons many states use RTI.

 If a student qualifies for special education, the RTI interventions used can help the school decide which services and supports to include in the

 There are a few other key things to keep in mind about the relationship between RTI and special education:

-RTI can’t be used to reduce your child’s workload.
-That kind of modification may be used for some special education students, but it shouldn’t be used for general education students.
+RTI can’t be used to reduce a student’s workload.
+That kind of modification may be used for some special education students, but not for general education students.

 ask for extra help